steveive8/Linear-Algebra/Lec 2 - Elmination with Matrices.md

 And if you -- if we do that calculation, 3 times this row plus 1 times this row, comes out the right row of the identity.

-Okay, so inverses are an -- so if the matrix A was E, and right side matrix is I for identity, then what's the notation for this guy below?
+Okay, so inverses are an -- so with the matrix E, and right side matrix is I for identity, then what's the notation for the left guy?

 ![](./imgs/lec2/33.svg)